DevnProgg/WiseTech_LMS_Rest_API/README.md

       ```

 3.  **Install dependencies:**
     - The project uses Go modules.
-The dependencies will be downloaded automatically when you build or run the application.
+Dependencies like `golang.org/x/crypto/bcrypt` are automatically downloaded when you build or run the application.
 You can also install them manually:
       ```sh
       go mod tidy
       ```